Sage inventory management techniques continued

 - Obsolete stock takes up all your storage space

 - Manufacturers run out, or can’t supply your products that are required to complete orders

-However, with an inventory management solution like PSS 50 or PSS 200, you can prepare to avoid these unexpected issues.
-PSS provides you with a solution to quickly capture stock transactions in real-time so your stock reports are always up to date, you can set minimum and maximum order levels so you never run out of stock or over order, you can check supplier balances and manage your cash flow as well as manage stock locations and bins to help maximise storage in your warehouse.
+However, with an inventory management solution like Bit Inventory 50 or Bit Inventory 200, you can prepare to avoid these unexpected issues.
+Bit Inventory provides you with a solution to quickly capture stock transactions in real-time so your stock reports are always up to date, you can set minimum and maximum order levels so you never run out of stock or over order, you can check supplier balances and manage your cash flow as well as manage stock locations and bins to help maximise storage in your warehouse.

 5. Accurate forecasting